 - Due to the nature of the subject matter, examinations are naturally cumulative.

-- Exams are delivered in class on the dates posted on the class schedule.
+- Exams dates are posted on the syllabus class schedule.

 - It is your responsibility to be present for each exam on the date posted.